 Great customer experience, incredible W-O-M.

-Here’s our distilled perspective.
-Competition for products and services has always led to businesses building better ways to do the jobs people need done.
-This facet of creating a great customer experience is not new.
+Here’s our simple perspective.
+Competition for products and services leads to businesses building better ways to get jobs done.
+This isn't new.

-What’s different is how the megaphone of digital is amplifying customer experience through word-of-mouth — ensuring that the best products will win.
+What’s changed is how the megaphone of digital is amplifying customer experience through word-of-mouth — ensuring that the best products will win.

-The rise in focus on customer experience by businesses is just a matter of course.
+The rise in focus on customer experience by businesses follows naturally.

 Managing customer experience is not a solved problem.

 The seed was sown for FullStory after seeing we needed a way to understand CX on the web.
-We built a tool to visualize customer interactions on our web app, both individually and in aggregate.
-Seeing the power of the tool, we thought other companies would benefit from having it, too.
+We needed a way to visualize customer interactions on our web app in a way that was clarifying and inuitive—our session replay tool solved that problem.
+And once we saw it in action, we thought other companies would benefit from having it, too.

-FullStory was created — but it hasn’t stopped there.
+FullStory was created ... but it hasn’t stopped there.
 Managing customer experience is not a solved problem.
-It requires every team — engineering, design, product marketing, customer support, everyone — to catch the errors, pave the desire paths, build better marketing funnels, and make customer support more efficient.
+It enables every team — engineering, design, product marketing, customer support, everyone — to catch the errors, find and pave the desire paths, build better customer journeys, and give customer support professionals superpowers.

-We are all still in the early days of customer experience.
+Still, we are in the early days of customer experience.
+There's much work to be done.
 What innovative strategy around CX is your company considering?